syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/DataBinding/RemoteData/WebAPIAdaptor)

 ### Binding with URL services
-A URL service is a web service accessible via a Uniform Resource Locater (URL).
+A URL service is a web service accessible via a Uniform Resource Locator (URL).
 These services provide specific functionalities or data when a client sends an HTTP request to the given URL.
 URL services are a foundational aspect of web-based APIs (Application Programming Interfaces) and RESTful services.
 The [UrlAdaptor](../data/adaptors#url-adaptor) serves as the base adaptor for interacting with remote data services.
 Most built-in adaptors are derived from the `UrlAdaptor`.

 The following sample code demonstrates how to bind data to the Diagram component through the [SfDataManager](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Data.SfDataManager.html) using the `UrlAdaptor`,